stream-pi/essential-actions/README.md

 # Stream-Pi Essential Actions

-Set of trusted, pre-bundled actions and integrations for Stream-Pi using the [Stream-Pi Action API](https://github.com/stream-pi/action-api).
+Set of trusted, essential actions and integrations for Stream-Pi using the [Stream-Pi Action API](https://github.com/stream-pi/action-api).
+These actions are prebundled with public Stream-Pi releases.

 ## Prerequisites